Johnny Ray Salling: In the legislature

 Salling was sworn into the Maryland Senate on January 14, 2015.
 He was a member of the Education, Health, and Environmental Affairs Committee from 2015 to 2019, afterwards serving as a member of the Budget and Taxation Committee.
 In April 2017, Salling joined the Reform on Tap task force, which was led by Comptroller Peter Franchot and sought to reform the state's regulations on the production and distribution of beer in the state.

-In July 2019, Salling responded to a tweet about a request for an ethics investigation into U.S. Representative Ilhan Omar with "Get rid of this illegal know!!!!!"
-The Council on American–Islamic Relations called on Salling to apologize for the tweet or to resign.
+In July 2019, Salling responded to a tweet about a request for an ethics investigation into U.S. Representative Ilhan Omar with "Get rid of this illegal know!!!!![sic]" The Council on American–Islamic Relations called on Salling to apologize for the tweet or to resign.
 He deleted the tweet after speaking to The Baltimore Sun, denying having made the tweet and suggesting that he may have been hacked.

 2020 House of Representatives election campaign

 In August 2019, Salling announced his candidacy for Maryland's 2nd congressional district in the 2020 elections, seeking to take on incumbent Democrat Dutch Ruppersberger.
 He did not have to give up his state senate seat to run for Congress, as he was not up for reelection until 2022.
 Salling narrowly won the Republican nomination, earning 19.1 percent of the vote in the primary election.
 He was defeated by Ruppersberger in the general election, receiving 33 percent of the vote.